 It's important to know if you or a member of our household has COVID-19, so that you will know what steps to take to look after yourself, protect others and know if you are fit to return to work and reduce the spread of the virus.

-If you feel you cannot cope with your symptoms at home, or your condition worsens, or your symptoms do not get better after seven days, then use the NHS 111 online coronavirus service.
+If you feel you cannot cope with your symptoms at home, or your condition worsens, or your symptoms do not get better after ten days, then use the NHS 111 online coronavirus service.